IAN-QHAMAU/gridlock/README.md

 ## What is this?

-Tic-tac-toe is a game most people stop playing at about age seven, because once you know the trick, nobody ever wins again.
+Tic-tac-toe is a game most people stop playing at about age seven,because once you know the trick, nobody ever wins again.

 GRIDLOCK takes that fact seriously and builds a whole game around it.
-You can play against a computer opponent set to four levels of skill — the hardest of which has never lost a game and never will.
+You can play against a computer opponent set to four levels of skill the hardest of which has never lost a game and never will.
 You can play a friend sitting next to you, or a friend on the other side of the country.
 You can make the board bigger.
 You can put a clock on it.
 And every game you play is remembered: your record, your best winning streak, your badges, and a replay of every match.

 It runs in a web browser.
-There is nothing to install for players — you just open a link.
+There is nothing to install for players you just open a link.

 ---